Associate Degree Nursing-Admissions-Packet

 Yes.
 CVCC offers the Certified Nursing Aide I course and CPR certification course at various times throughout the year.
-Please refer to the Nursing webpage for course schedule, costs and sign up process.
+Please refer to the Information webpage below for course schedule, costs and sign up process: CVCC Nursing Program.

 Are there any other requirements after initial acceptance to the nursing program?

 Yes.
-Accepted applicants will be required to attend the Nursing Orientation Session and have the following three items completed by July 20, 2022:
+After attending the Nursing Orientation Session, accepted applicants must have the following four items completed by July 20, 2023:

-- Be certified as a CNA I, be on the registry and be in good standing; and
+2. Be certified as a CNA I, be on the registry and be in good standing;

 If you are initially accepted into the ADN program, the Department of Nursing will provide you with additional information on these requirements.
 If any of these requirements are not met, you will not be allowed to enter the ADN program.